 The road has been significantly widened since the church was demolished, which is why it stands in the road today.
-St. Peter’s was built as the cathedral for Liverpool when it became a parish in 1699.
-It was demolished in 1922, once the present Anglican cathedral was ready to hold services.
+St. Peter’s became the cathedral for Liverpool when the city became a parish in 1699.
+It was demolished once the present Anglican cathedral was ready to hold services.

 The Brass Maltese Cross, Church Street, Liverpool http://www.yoliverpool.com/forum/showthread.php?3125-St-Peter-s-Church-Church-Street/page2, accessed 28th September 2019